 |A small amount of Fermented Food||Vegetable Oils (excluding olive, coconut, avocado)|

 (1.2) The diagram below takes us through the digestive process from a biodynamic nutrition perspective.

 Roles of roots, leaves, fruits, flowers, and seeds relating to nutrition

 (1.3) In lecture two of the agriculture course, Steiner speaks about the surface of the earth is likened to the human diaphragm.
 He later says compares the plant to the human body upside down, with the head buried in the ground.

 When we perceive the human being upside down, then we can connect human organs, to the parts of plants.
-The nervous system, of the human, is the brain, while for the plant the roots fulfill this function.
+The nervous system, of the human, is the brain, while for the plant the roots fulfil this function.
 The lungs of the human upside down would equate to two leaves branching out above the topsoil.
 The flowers and fruit of the plant would then equate to the digestive system and reproductive organs.

 Biodynamic nutrition makes a connection between the types of foods we eat, being beneficial to the different regions of the body.
 Not exclusively, but there may be a propensity.
 In this regard, biodynamic nutritionists would recommend that we include an element of roots, leaves, flowers, and fruit within each meal.

 For example, drinking camomile tea would be beneficial to digestion.